clalimarmo/coherence/README.md

     });
   });

-  // Intent subscriptions can go in your model defs, but don't have to Speak.subscribe((words) => {
+  // Intent subscriptions can be set up when you instantiate your model, or
+  // where ever else it is convenient Speak.subscribe((words) => {
     model.say(words);
   });